 Assessing the Economic Significance of a Public Pier and Boat Launch in Maine

-Between 2004 and 2008, two improvement projects occurred upstream from the Millbridge public pier and boat launch, contributing to a rapid accumulation of sediment at the pier and rendering it unusable in mid- to low-water conditions.
-To help justify spending to mitigate this issue, the Town of Millbridge, Maine, conducted an analysis of the socioeconomic benefits these structures provide to the community and local marine industries.
+Between 2004 and 2008, two improvement projects occurred upstream from the Milbridge public pier and boat launch, contributing to a rapid accumulation of sediment at the pier and rendering it unusable in mid- to low-water conditions.
+To help justify spending to mitigate this issue, the Town of Milbridge, Maine, conducted an analysis of the socioeconomic benefits these structures provide to the community and local marine industries.